-Tristan Cummings is a College Assistant Professor at St Catharine’s College, Cambridge.
+Tristan Cummings is the Sir John Baker College Assistant Professor at St Catharine’s College, Cambridge.
 Previously, he worked as a Stipendiary Lecturer at Merton College, Oxford where he is also a PhD researcher in law.
 His current research focuses on the intersection of family law, human rights law and religious freedom with a particular interest in the regulation of religious family law through a systems theoretical and reflexive law model.
 His research is funded by the AHRC.

 Tristan undertook his BA at Oxford (2012-2015) being awarded a Postmaster's Scholarship for sustained academic performance and completed the BCL with Distinction (2017).
 He was awarded the Vinerian Scholarship for Best Overall Performance on the BCL and the Law Faculty Prizes in Children, Familes and the State and Comparative Equality Law.
 Tristan has been a Tutor in Human Rights Law for the Montag Centre for Overseas Students and has worked as co-ordinator of the Neuro-Law Network under Professor Imogen Goold, an international and cross-disciplinary network of academics focusing on law and emerging technologies.
 Tristan was involved as a volunteer in the Turpin and Miller Huntercombe Legal Aid Clinic in 2018-19.